Subscribe for our FREE 30 minute meals book!

 Once prepared, this blueberry crisp will keep in the fridge for up to 5 days.

-Yes!
+You can definitely make this blueberry crisp in advance!
 You can either bake it completely and store the crisp in the fridge for a few days or make everything and store the filling and topping separately.
 When you’re ready to serve, assemble, then bake as usual!

 Once it baked, I do recommend keeping this blueberry crisp stored in the fridge!
 It will stay fresh for a bit longer this way.